30th July 2018 5 minute read

 As partners we behave like co-founders in the businesses that we work with, operating alongside their owners and the senior management team to advance their goals.
 Being partners means aligning our incentives fully with those of the founding team, committing to a long-term working relationship and taking a minority equity stake in the business.
 Ultimately, we’re only successful if our partner companies are successful.

-To find out more about developing successful business partnerships, read our latest edition of Intelligence, 'Partnering for Success'.
+To find out more about developing successful business partnerships, read June 2018 edition of Intelligence.
+Find it on our Intelligence Hub page.